 Firmographic segmentation categorizes B2B customers according to their shared company or organizational attributes.
 It’s a common practice used in B2B marketing to help guide advertising and sales by providing deeper business insights for effective campaign strategies.

-The variables for firmographic are similar to B2C demographic segmentation but focus on B2B companies instead of consumers.
+The variables for firmographics are similar to B2C demographic segmentation but focus on B2B companies instead of consumers.
 Several of these variables are predominantly used to identify customer segments, including:

-Psychographic segmentation is forming groups focused on your customers’ personalities and interests.
+Psychographic segmentation involves forming groups focused on your customers’ personalities and interests.
 Individuals are unique, but they share traits or characteristics like:

 The key is to identify consumers with common traits, segment them, and personalize your marketing campaign to reach this micro-audience.

-Take the case of an outdoor clothing brand big on environmental sustainability.
-If you run such a brand, segment your customers based on whether they like hiking or cycling and then target your campaigns to meet their needs while maintaining your core brand message.
+Take the case of an outdoor clothing brand that is big on environmental sustainability.
+If you run such a brand, segment your customers based on whether they like hiking or cycling, and then target your campaigns to meet their needs while maintaining your core brand message.

 You can also segment customers based on personality traits—introverts, outgoing, comical, serious, and so on.
 In a nutshell, the more you know about your customers’ personalities, the better you can craft marketing campaigns for them.

 This segmentation is precisely how it sounds—grouping customers according to what they need from your product or service.
-You can split your audience for personalized messaging based on the benefits they are looking for, their pain points, and the problems they need solving.
+You can split your audience for personalized messaging based on the benefits they are looking for, their pain points, and the problems they need to solve.

 Let’s assume you sell furniture online.
 After doing some research, you find that a low-cost desk meets the needs of college students and professionals who work from home, while a children’s desk benefits stay-at-home parents for their kids’ activities.
-With this information, you can base your marketing campaigns on the needs it meets by targeting parents for kids’ desks and college students for low-cost desks.
+With this information, you can base your marketing campaigns on the needs they meet by targeting parents for kids’ desks and college students for low-cost desks.

 Interestingly, this is the very pillar of successful marketing—showing customers how your products or services meet their needs.